reconnextion/.github/README.md

-# We are part of reconnection 🌐
+# Hello! 👋 We are part of reconnection 🌐

-This is our readme.
-Check it out!
+This is our [readme](profile).
+Check it out! 👀